The Blood Sword 2: Plot

 Unknown to Hua Yingxiong, his children had actually survived.
 His son, Hua Jianxiong, was saved and raised by his loyal servant, Shengnu.
 To avoid the Hell School, which has been pestering him to be their leader, Hua Jianxiong flees from China and travels to America to reunite with his father.
 Around the time, a notorious military-style mafia known as the Black Dragon Society has been planning to dominate Chinatown.
 Hua Yingxiong initially tries to keep a low profile and avoid conflict whenever possible, but subsequent events leave him with no choice but to interfere, especially when the mafia starts harassing and kidnapping Chinatown residents.
 Together with his son, close friends and allies, Hua Yingxiong organises the residents to put up resistance against the mafia.

 At the same time, Hua Yingxiong also gets into trouble with the Shura School, a group of Japanese ninjas.
 He also falls in love with Muzi, who turns out to be General Satan's daughter.
 She is torn between her love for Hua Yingxiong and her desire to avenge her father.
-Concurrently, Hua Yingxiong faces a challenge from the overbearing Wudi, a blind Japanese swordsman who wants to be the most powerful martial artist in the world.
+Concurrently, Hua Yingxiong faces a challenge from the overbearing Invincible, a blind Japanese swordsman who wants to be the most powerful martial artist in the world.
 As Hua Yingxiong loses some friends and loved ones along the way, he hears a prophecy from a fortune teller who said that he was born under the Star of Death and is destined to lead a life of loneliness because misfortune would befall everyone close to him.
-After Hua Yingxiong and his allies eliminated the Black Dragon Society and the Shura School, Hua takes up Wudi's challenge and engages him in a duel.
-He defeats Wudi but falls off a cliff and is believed to be dead.
-However, he actually survived and intends to not reveal himself to his son and friends because he still believes in the prophecy about his future.
+After Hua Yingxiong and his allies eliminated the Black Dragon Society and the Shura School, Hua Yingxiong takes up Invincible's challenge and engages him in a duel.
+He defeats Invincible but falls off a cliff and is believed to be dead.
+However, he actually survived and intends not to reveal himself to his son and friends because he still believes in the prophecy about his future.